DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session 2 - 02.16.2025.md

 ***
 Soot and strobing spores are floating out of the two cave tunnels.
 Smells like pollen and springtime.

+**Feyre talks to the myconids**
-"The monster was protecting our cave." —
+"The monster was protecting our cave." — Myconids
+- Tarroch's name generates a strong reaction.